lanterno/office-wall-clock/docs-site/hardware/bill-of-materials.md

 3. ⏰ While waiting, read the [Assembly Guide](../assembly/soldering.md)
 4. 💻 Set up development environment (see [Firmware Installation](../../docs/FIRMWARE_INSTALLATION.md))
 5. 🎨 Design or print the enclosure (or use FabLab EPFL!)
-6. ☕ Relax - you're about to build something awesome!
+6. Relax while waiting for parts to arrive.

 ---